aimms/user-guide/aimms-ide/Solvers/CPLEX/MIP Cuts/CPLEX_Cuts_-_Cover_Cuts.rst

 The value of this option determines if there should be an attempt to generate cover cuts for the problem.
-Setting the value different from "Off" indicates that the attempt to generate cover cuts should be made.
+Setting the value different from 'Off' indicates that the attempt to generate cover cuts should be made.
 Using the default indicates that the attempt to generate covers should continue only if it seems to be helping.
 Possible values are:

     *	Off
     *	Automatic
     *	Generate cuts moderately
     *	Generate cuts aggressively
     *	Generate cuts very aggressively